Fast and flexible inference for joint models of multivariate longitudinal and survival data using Integrated Nested Laplace Approximations: Introduction

 Longitudinal markers are usually endogenous (i.e., their values are affected by a change in the risk of occurrence of the event) and measured with error, which prevents their inclusion as standard time-varying covariates in a survival model \citep{prentice1982covariate}.
-In this context, joint models were introduced to simultaneously analyze longitudinal and event time processes assuming an association structure between these two outcomes, usually through correlated or shared random effects \citep{faucett1996simultaneously, wulfsohn1997joint, henderson2000joint}.
+In this context, two-stage models have been introduced; first proposals were fitting a longitudinal model and subsequently using the estimated trajectory of the biomarker as a covariate in a survival model (\cite{self1992modeling, ye2008semiparametric}).
+While they accounted for measurement error of the biomarker in the survival model, they were failing to account for informative drop-out due to the survival event in the longitudinal submodel (\cite{albert2010estimating}).
+Two-stage models were then enhanced by fitting a longitudinal model at each event time to account for drop-out (\cite{de1994modelling, tsiatis1995modeling}).
+Beyond the heavy computational burden involved, the assumption of Gaussian distributed random effects at each event time was unreasonable (if the biomarker is predictive of the event time, the tail of the distribution has a higher/lower risk of event, and thus some individuals are removed from the population early on, resulting in a non-Gaussian distribution as time progresses).
+Additionally, the survival information was not used when fitting the longitudinal biomarker and fitting a new model at each event time may lead to different baseline biomarker values, which was an undesirable property (\citet{wulfsohn1997joint}).
+Thus joint models were introduced to simultaneously analyze longitudinal and event time processes assuming an association structure between these two outcomes, usually through correlated or shared random effects \citep{faucett1996simultaneously, wulfsohn1997joint, henderson2000joint}.
 Joint models address measurement error, missing data and informative right-censoring in the longitudinal process.
 They are useful to understand and quantify the association between the longitudinal marker and the risk of the terminal event, and to predict the risk of terminal event based on the history of the longitudinal marker.
 From an inferential point of view, they also reduce bias in parameter estimation and increase efficiency by utilizing all the available information from both the longitudinal and survival data simultaneously (e.g., to compare two treatment lines in a clinical trial), see \citet{rizopoulos2012joint}.\\

 The joint modeling framework has been extended to account for multivariate longitudinal outcomes \citep{lin2002maximum, hickey2016joint} and competing risks of terminal events \citep{elashoff2008joint, hickey2018comparison} as usually encountered in health research.
 This implies however a substantial increase in the number of random effects to capture the correlation between all the processes in play and leads to a heavy computational burden, particularly due to the multidimensional integral over the random effects in the likelihood.
 Despite the frequent interest in multiple longitudinal endogenous markers measured over time in health-related studies, their simultaneous analysis in a comprehensive joint model has been limited so far by the available inference techniques and associated statistical software as specifically stated in \citet{hickey2016joint} and \citet{li2021flexible}. \citet{Mehdizadeh21} justifies the use of a two-stage inference approach for the joint analysis of a longitudinal marker with competing risks of events because ``the implementation of joint modeling involves complex calculations''.
 Also recently, \citet{MURRAY2022107438} discussed about the necessity to develop the multivariate joint modeling framework towards non-Gaussian longitudinal outcomes and competing risks of events.\\